 - The dreaded 'shadow'.
 Immediately after removing hair, a shadow might appear underneath the skin.
 Unfortunately, it's the same look that's often seen after shaving thick, dark hair.
 This happens because the hair hasn't been removed and is still under the skin.
-If you don't like it, you'll have to use a method like waxing, sugaring, and threading, where hair is removed from the follicle.

 While depilatory creams can be harsh on your skin, Nair have taken steps to prevent it by adding cocoa butter to this lotion.
 Expect extra smooth skin, with no hair and moist skin.

 Although Gigi might be an unknown name to most, they're a well-known and trusted brand amongst people who do their own hair removal.
 Although their best-seller is their waxing kit, the lotion doesn't disappoint!